jreisinger/docs/notes/glossary.md

 (in Go) is a piece of storage containing a value

+## webhook

+HTTP-based callback function for event-driven communication between two APIs.
+E.g. you give Twilio an URL to be called with specific payload (data) when error or warning occurs on your account.

 ## xor

 Exclusive or, the opposite of inclusive (normal) or.